syncfusion-content/wpf-docs/wpf/Updown/Interaction.md

 ## Step

-The [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property is used to specify the interval to be increased or decreased when clicking the spin buttons in the [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.
-For example, the `Step` value is set to 5 so that the WPF `UpDown` control value increases or decreases by 5 when clicking the spin buttons.
+The [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property is used to specify the interval to be increase or decrease the value when clicking the spin buttons in the [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.
+For example, the `Step` value is set to 5 so that the `UpDown` control value increases or decreases by 5 when clicking the spin buttons.

 Another way,